bahersadat/Sauce-Demo-E-commerce-Testing/README.md

-Hi, this is an E-commerce testing project with playwright  **Enter**.
-*Sauce-Demo E-commerce website*
+Hi, this is an E-commerce testing project with playwright.(space, space, Enter) *Sauce-Demo E-commerce website*